lumicks/pylake/docs/tutorial/imagestack.rst

 .. image:: figures/imagestack/imagestack_adjust_absolute.png

+Similarly, you can add a scale bar to your plots by providing a :class:`~lumicks.pylake.ScaleBar` to plotting or export functions.

 By default the limits should be provided in absolute values, although percentiles can be used instead for convenience::

     plt.figure()